Agent Skills: Feature Documentation Generation & Verification

 Key Rules:

-• Always update CHANGELOG.md and Version History (Section 17) when modifying docs
+• ALWAYS update CHANGELOG.md and Version History (Section 17) when modifying docs

-• Verify every TC-{FEATURE}-{NNN} in Section 15 has a corresponding [Trait("TestSpec", "TC-{FEATURE}-{NNN}")] in the integration test codebase.
-If missing, flag as Status: Untested.
+• Verify every TC-{FEATURE}-{NNN} has [Trait("TestSpec", "TC-{FEATURE}-{NNN}")] in integration tests.
+Missing → Status: Untested

 Project Pattern Discovery

-Before implementation, search your codebase for project-specific patterns:
+Before implementation, search codebase for project-specific patterns:

-• Search for: business-features, detailed-features, feature-docs-template
+• Search: business-features, detailed-features, feature-docs-template

 • Look for: existing feature doc folders, 17-section templates